-Dennehy volunteered to take a more active administrative role in 2012 and was named Associate Athletic Director in August and will spearhead the department's management of the renovated and expanded Volpe Athletic Center.
+Dennehy volunteered to take a more active administrative role in 2012 and was named Associate Athletic Director in August of that year.
+In addition to his coaching responsibilities, Dennehy spearheads the department's management of the renovated and expanded Merrimack Athletic Center, including the second ice rink, new Strength and Conditioning Center and new Sports Medicine Center.

-Under Dennehy's guidance, the crowds have returned to a renovated Lawler Arena over the last two seasons, as Merrimack has established itself as arguably the top home-ice team in all of Hockey East in recent years.
-Since 2009-10, the Warriors have posted a record of 35-10-5 within the friendly confines of Lawler Arena, fueled by a school-record 15 sellouts in 17 games in 2011-12.
+Under Dennehy's guidance, the crowds have returned to a renovated Lawler Arena over the last few seasons, as Merrimack has established itself as arguably the top home-ice team in all of Hockey East in recent years.
+Since 2009-10, the Warriors have posted a record of 44-16-8 within the friendly confines of Lawler Arena, fueled by a school-record 15 sellouts in 17 games in 2011-12.

-The 2009-10 Co-Hockey East Coach of the Year, Dennehy saw the fruits of his labors become a reality as the Warriors won a then-Division I program-record 16 games and qualified for the Hockey East Tournament for the first time since Hockey East expanded to 10 schools.
-Merrimack surprised everyone and finished sixth, won a playoff game for the first time since 1998 and defeated every Hockey East team at home and overall for the first time in the program's history.
+The 2009-10 Co-Hockey East Coach of the Year, Dennehy saw the fruits of his labors become a reality that winter as the Warriors won a then-Division I program-record 16 games and qualified for the Hockey East Tournament for the first time since Hockey East expanded to 10 schools.
+After finishing sixth in the regular season, Merrimack then proceeded to win a playoff game for the first time since 1998 and defeated every Hockey East team at home and overall for the first time in the program's history.

-Before signing an NHL contract with Ottawa, Stephane Da Costa was named the NCAA and Hockey East Rookie of the Year in 2009-10 and was named an All-American in 2010-11.
-Freshman Mike Collins led Hockey East in goals and points among rookies in 2010-11, while Joe Cannata, the first-ever Merrimack player to come from the U.S. Under-18 Development Program, completed his illustrious career as the school leader in wins (59), saves (3,152), goals-against average (2.47), save percentage (.915), games (122) and minutes (7,146).
+Dennehy's recruiting prowess has led him to the previously-unheard-of talents of former players such as Stephane Da Costa, who was named the NCAA and Hockey East Rookie of the Year in 2009-10 and was named an All-American in 2010-11.
+As a freshman in 2010-11, unheralded recruit Mike Collins led Hockey East in goals and points among rookies, while Joe Cannata, the first-ever Merrimack player to come from the U.S. Under-18 Development Program, completed his illustrious career as the school leader in wins (59), saves (3,152), goals-against average (2.47), save percentage (.915), games (122) and minutes (7,146).

-Ten Warriors were named to the Hockey East All-Academic team in 2010-11, with a league-leading 14 players selected in 2011-12, marking the first time that Merrimack led the league in all-academic selections.
-Ryan Flanigan earned a spot on the Academic All-America squad, while the team as a whole was named a finalist for the top GPA among all Merrimack male programs.
+In the classroom, Dennehy's student-athletes rank among the best in Hockey East.
+Twelve members of the men's ice hockey team earned Hockey East All-Academic Team distinction in 2012-13, after 10 did likewise in 2010-11 and a league-leading 14 players earned the mark in 2011-12, representing the first time that Merrimack led the league in all-academic selections.
+Former Warrior Ryan Flanigan ('12) earned a spot on the Academic All-America squad, while the team as a whole was named a finalist for the top GPA among all Merrimack male programs.

-Merrimack has impressed in the classroom as well as on the rink.
-In Dennehy's seven previous seasons behind the bench, his teams have earned more Hockey East All-Academic Scholar Athletes of the Year than any other school and have recorded a 3.0 GPA or better in four straight seasons.
+In Dennehy's eight previous seasons behind the bench, his teams have earned more Hockey East All-Academic Scholar Athletes of the Year than any other school and have recorded a 3.0 GPA or better in five straight seasons.
 Since the award's inception 21 years ago in the 1991-92 season, a Merrimack student-athlete has received the honor 11 times, most among all Hockey East schools.